MANGROVE AND THE BENEFITS

-Extremely efficient in mitigating CO2.
-Read more about Blue Carbon http://www.grida.no/publications/rr/blue-carbon/ebook.aspx
+Read more about Blue Carbon at grida.no.

 Mangrove lives in fine sedimented soil, and its roots are extensive, anchoring them well.
-It also absorb and stores CO2 very efficiently.
+It also absorbs and stores CO2 very efficiently.
 But, just when we need Mangroves the most, they are being devastated worldwide for coastal development, shrimp farms and charcoal industries.

-STARBOARD seeks to allow benefits to flow more directly to local people, by involving them in preserving the mangrove forests, which will in turn generate alternative income for them, as well as engage them in the critical act of protecting the Mangrove for themselves and the rest of the world.
+Starboard seeks to allow benefits to flow more directly to local people, by involving them in preserving the mangrove forests, which will, in turn, generate alternative income for them, as well as engage them in the critical act of protecting the Mangrove for themselves and the rest of the world.